cdsittampalam/documentation/docs/Partner API.md

 In this example. you obtain the trusted party user of Izumi Katsuyoshi that you added in 'Add trusted party'.

-You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME corp and the following request that delivers a response:
+You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME corp and the following request:

 #### Request